RunLLM/gitbook/integrations/adding-an-integration/connecting-to-aws-lambda.md

 # Connecting to AWS Lambda

 Connecting Aqueduct to Lambda requires the following:
 * The machine running Aqueduct has `Docker` installed.
-Lambda cannot pull from public ECR repositories, so Aquedct uses Docker to create and populate private ECR repositories automatically.
+Lambda cannot pull from public ECR repositories, so Aqueduct uses Docker to create and populate private ECR repositories automatically.
 * ARN for a IAM role with Lambda and S3 permissions.
 * `AWS S3` as your metadata storage
 *  A datasource that Lambda has access to.
 The Aqueduct Demo DB is incompatible with this integration.